 Other editors pay for half page, quarter page, or full page photo spreads, and it depends upon how they use them.

-The bad news is, some editors don’t pay for your photos.
+And some editors don’t pay for your photos.
 But this isn’t necessarily bad news.
 In many instances, providing photographs is the deal clincher for the editor assigning the article.
 No photos – no article.

-So the question becomes: how badly do you want to sell your travel story?
+The question becomes: how badly do you want to sell your travel story?

 With such inconsistency about whether or not you’ll be paid for photographs, how do you know what to expect?
 Simple.
-You can usually find out by reading the magazine’s “writer’s guidelines”, usually found on the magazine’s website.
+You can usually find out by reading the magazine’s writer’s guidelines, usually found on the magazine’s website.

 Once you read the guidelines, you can make an informed decision about whether or not you want to provide photos for your story.